MarkDickinson/shell_scripts/security-audit/README.md

-  report on all users that can use ftp (not in ftpusers file) and on all users in the ftpusers file that no longer exist on the server, check security of /etc/shadow, and of course checks the system default settings for password length and expiry.
+  report on all users that can use ftp (not in ftpusers file) and on all users in the ftpusers file that no longer exist on the server, check security of /etc/shadow, and of course checks the system default settings for password length and expiry
 * network connectivity checks - ensures every open port on the server is documented in the customisation file for the server, alerts on undocumeted ports.
 For documented ports raises warnings if the application is listening on all interfaces instead of being securely configured to listen only on explicit interfaces.
-Also alerts on any ports defined in the server customisation file that are no longer in use so the config file can be cleaned up.
+Also alerts on any ports defined in the server customisation file that are no longer in use so the config file can be cleaned up
 * firewall rule checks - if the server has a firewall in place will check (if the iptables command (or nft for netfilter servers) is on the server) all explicit port numbers used match ports expected to be open on the server as defined by the network checks, and also alert if firewall rules accept traffic to ports that are not in use on the server (to identify obsolete server firewall rules)
+* reports on all orphaned files and directories
 * optional, backs up /etc
 * optional (but default) collect hardware info
 * optional, if 'rpm' is available collect a installed package list